vlas-voloshin/JSONSchemaValidation/README.md

 `VVJSONSchema` and all objects it is composed of are immutable after being constructed and thus thread-safe, so a single schema can be used to validate multiple JSON documents in parallel threads.
 It is also possible to construct multiple `VVJSONSchema` instances in separate threads, as long as no thread attempts to register additional schema keywords in the process.

-## Caveats and known issues
+## Caveats and limitations

 - Regular expression patterns are validated using `NSRegularExpression`, which uses ICU implementation, not ECMA 262.
 Thus, some features like look-behind are not supported.
 - Loading schema references from external locations is not supported.
-See **Schema storage and external references** for more details.
+See [Schema storage and external references](#schema-storage-and-external-references) for more details.
 - Schema keywords defined inside a schema reference (object with "$ref" property) are ignored as per [JSON Reference specification draft](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).

 ## License